openknowledgebe/W4P/SETUP.md

 To set it all up in one go:

     composer install && touch database/database.sqlite && php artisan migrate && cp .env.example .env

+If you do not want to go through the wizard, you can use the SettingsDevTableSeeder to seed default data.

+    php artisan db:seed --class=SettingsDevTableSeeder